b-studios/scala-effekt/docs/src/main/tut/index.md

 latter for the implementation of `twitterStub` and thus running the result actually perform the side-effects always gives the same results.

-You can find the full sources for this example in [this Scastie](https://scastie.scala-lang.org/EkSl7ykzQqK3ZFuyoO3e2A).
+You can find the full sources for this example in [this Dotty Scastie](https://scastie.scala-lang.org/JplohyA1RWeE7ykU08BqwQ).
 </div>
 <div class="col-md-7" markdown="1">
 ```tut:invisible